When deciding how to choose a metal detector, there are plenty of features to consider. Here are the important ones to know about.

 Pulse Induction (PI)

-Pulse induction metal detectors have just one coil, which does the job of a transmitter and receiver.
+A Pulse Induction metal detector has just one coil, which does the job of a transmitter and receiver.
 It’s better for creek banks, rivers, beaches, and even underwater if designed for that.

 City use isn’t the PI detector’s strong point, though.
 There are a lot of different types of metal to uncover in cities and the PI detector doesn’t have good discrimination.
 Items made of iron trash (nails and spikes) alert just as well as coins or gold.